 Presently, there is no uniformly accepted staging system for most childhood brain tumors.
 These tumors are classified and treated on the basis of their histology and location within the brain (refer to the Table below).
-With advances in molecular data, it is conceivable that genomic factors will refine classification approaches and will be used progressively more to stratify patients entered on clinical trials.
+With advances in molecular data, it is conceivable that genomic factors will refine classification approaches and will be increasingly used to stratify patients entered on clinical trials.

 Early-phase therapeutic trials may be available for selected patients via Children's Oncology Group phase I institutions, the Pediatric Brain Tumor Consortium, or other entities.

 There is no uniformly accepted staging system for childhood primary spinal cord tumors.
 These tumors are classified and treated based on their location within the spinal cord, tumor extent at diagnosis, and histology.
 Refer to the following PDQ summaries for more information on the staging and treatment of newly diagnosed and recurrent childhood spinal cord tumors:

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 This summary was comprehensively reviewed.

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.